Corporal Geoffrey L Hoyes 567591 RAF (Flight Lieutenant 48858 RAF) 1918—2003

 HQ Flight of 211 Squadron, Helwan October 1938 (Hoyes collection)

 GL Hoyes centre, rear rank, beneath the Hind prop-boss.
 This magnificent print adds one more to the set of formal Squadron photographs taken on the hangar apron at Helwan in late 1938 after the return of ‘A’, ‘B’ and the HQ Flight from Palestine.
-Like LAC Grierson, Geoff also kept a copy of the Squadron shot, where he appeared in the same position, centre rear.
+Like Grierson, Geoff also kept a copy of the Squadron shot, where he appeared in the same position, centre rear.
 The Squadron back together after the Palestine move, in No 1 tropical kit with medals worn for these formal group photographs, taken perhaps on 18 or 19 October.

 Steam Roller of the East (Hoyes collection)